Chargeman Ken!: Izumi family

 The protagonist of the franchise, a 5th grade student at Yoi Elevator school, somewhere in Japan.
-Ken is extremely powerful, able to inflict debilitating punches on a Juralian who has been credibly disguised as a boxing champion.
+Ken is extremely powerful, able to inflict debilitating punches on a Duralian who has been credibly disguised as a boxing champion.
 He has the ability to transform into Chargeman Ken when exposed to even a minuscule amount of light, though the total lack of it has prevented him from transforming several times.
 As Chargeman Ken, he has the mount Sky Rod and carries the Alpha Gun, both of which can instantly kill Duralians by a beam-like attack, and wears the Vizum Belt that can make a lethal vortex of wind.
 He kills Duralians indiscriminately, even if they are not attacking or are running away.
 There are several instances of his dispensing with large amounts of hostages in ruthless attacks on Duralian fortifications and transports.
 Ken's only admitted weakness per se is mathematics, but his hatred for tomato juice has been used to identify his imposter.